syre-data/docs/source/get_started/local_project-basic.rst

 .. 	  - Save the statistics to the new Asset.

 + **lines 2-3:** Import the packages we're goin to use, namely Pandas and Thot.
-In this case we only need to use a small part: LocalProject.
+In this case we only need to use a small part: ThotProject.

 + **line 6:** Initialize the Thot project, giving us access to all the data stored within it.